search

 I can definitely recommend this as a good starting point for language learners getting into novels.
 Most difficult Kanji are replaced with hiragana readings, no use of sonkeigo/kenjougo, and no over-the-top wordplay/literary devices.
 Something I struggled with in this book was memorizing a large amount of onomatopoeia.

 Personally, I prefer a slightly more mature story.
 So at times, reading this felt like a chore, but it was an excellent step to gaining confidence to tackle more engaging novels.
+So for readers who have already read novels above this level: I can only recommend it if you also enjoy typical children's stories with episodic little adventures of Kiki(it definitely has its charm).

 Open full review